Scientology ethics and justice: Chaplain's court

 A sort of civil court process where two Scientologists can go to handle civil disputes.

 Arbitration

 There is no arbitration procedure within Scientology or written by Hubbard; the closest procedure to what is commonly known as arbitration is the Chaplain's court.
 However, in 2020 Mike Rinder wrote about arbitration—explaining that members must sign contracts before doing any Scientology services, and that these contracts were drafted with typical corporate language requiring arbitration rather than lawsuits to settle disputes with the Church corporations.
+(Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).)